 Scottish students are funded through SAAS.

-New undergraduates in 2021 will need to apply to their national Student Finance office.
+New undergraduates in 2022 will need to apply to their national Student Finance office.
 There are separate offices depending on whether you live in England, Scotland, Wales, or Northern Ireland.
-Details are available at www.gov.uk/student-finance where you can also apply online or download the application form 'PN1'.
+Details are available at www.gov.uk/student-finance where you can also apply online, or download the application form 'PN1' if you prefer to apply on paper.
 You should apply as early as possible to ensure that you receive your funding at the start of your programme.
 Also, ensure that you choose the London Campus version of the course when you are applying online.